jordanp2002/TreesRus/README.md

 ### About

-TreesRus is an online retail store specializing in the sale of Tree Samplings.
+TreesRus is an online retail store specializing in the sale of Tree Saplings.

 Features:
 - Detailed Tree Information to make an informed purchase